sathomas2/Vehicle_Detection_with_HOGnSVM/README.md

   <img src="readme_images/final_output.png"/>
 </figure>
  <p></p>
-In this repository, I'll make at first stab at detecting and tracking other vehicles on the road without resorting to Deep Learning.
+In this repository, I'll make a first stab at detecting and tracking other vehicles on the road without resorting to Deep Learning.
 Namely, I'll train a Support Vector Machine classifier to detect cars.
 Using a video taken from a camera mounted on a car's hood, I'll use a sliding window approach to scan each frame of the video and detect where the classifier believes other cars may be, then use heatmaps to filter out false positives.

 In addition to the algorithm in vehicle_detection.py, the contents of this repository include two videos, test_video.mp4 to test the algorithm, and the longer project_video.mp4.
 The 'vehicles' directory contains 64x64 images of cars from the rear and the side.
 The 'novehicles' directory contains 64x64 images of patches of road and other scenes a camera mounted on the hood of a car might come across that aren't cars.
 The 'output_videos' directory contains my results.